-Children love "Loot Bags", but {as a parent} they are something I struggle with.
-I am always on the lookout for alternatives to the "traditional" loot bag.
+Children love "Loot Bags", but as a parent they are something I struggle with.
+I am always on the lookout for fun alternatives to the "traditional" loot bag.
+Today I am sharing five of my favorite easy party favor ideas.

-Here are five things I think are unique and fun {in no particular order}.
+Here are five things I think are easy, inexpensive, and unique:

 1) Something Personal/Handmade: